erikeldridge/app-quality-cookbook/service/deploy.md

 ## Observe deploy log

 Heroku is great in part because it provides an [immutable service environment](http://martinfowler.com/bliki/ImmutableServer.html).
+We cannot change our code after it's deployed.

 Heroku [increments a version number](https://devcenter.heroku.com/articles/releases) each time we deploy a release.